openedx/openedx-learning/docs/decisions/0018-units-as-containers.rst

 - A unit is a concrete type of container that holds components.
 - A unit is a container, making it also a publishable entity.
-- A unit application will offer shared definitions for use by other unit subtypes.
+- A Django application, which builds on the container application definitions, will offer methods for use by other unit subtypes.

-1. Unit Types and Content Constraints
+2. Unit Types and Content Constraints
 ======================================

 - Units can only hold components as their members but will not enforce this restriction at the model level.
 - Content restrictions for units are implemented at the app layer, allowing units to limit their members to components.

-1. Unit Members and Relationships
+3. Unit Members and Relationships
 ==================================

 - The members of a unit can only be components.